sethadam1/ViewFish/README.md

 That's it. `$html` will now contain your ready-to-go output.

-You can see the output at [code.adamscheinberg.com](https://code.adamscheinberg.com/smallaxe-templating/)
+You can see the output at [code.adamscheinberg.com](https://code.adamscheinberg.com/ViewFish/)

-## Working with Small Axe
+## Working with ViewFish

 ### Variables

-Small Axe Templating uses double curly braces for template variable, e.g. `{{variable}}`.
+ViewFish Templating uses double curly braces for template variable, e.g. `{{variable}}`.
 If a curly-brace-wrapped variable matches an index of your $data array, it will be replaced by the value of that array element your rendered template.
 If it doesn't match an argument, it will be left alone.

-Small Axe uses double brackets for dynamic replacement. `[[year]]`, for example, will show the current year.
+ViewFish uses double brackets for dynamic replacement. `[[year]]`, for example, will show the current year.

 ### Functions
 You can also manipulate the variable using piped functions, e.g. `{{variable|function}}`.
 Note that functions can be chained, meaning `{{variable|function1|function2|function3}}` is valid syntax.